How Wrongful Death Is Proven

 - Damages.
 The person’s negligence resulted in actual injuries or losses for the victim (in this case, death).

-What is the Burden of Proof in a Wrongful Death Case?
+What Is the Burden of Proof in a Wrongful Death Case?

 In criminal cases, the burden of proof is on the state to prove a defendant committed a crime “beyond a reasonable doubt.”
 This is a fairly difficult standard for prosecutors to meet.